White-cheeked barbet: Food and feeding

-The white-cheeked barbet eating is arboreal and rarely visits the ground.
+The white-cheeked barbet feeds in trees and rarely visits the ground.
 It obtains most of the water needed from its fruit diet.
 When water is available in a tree hole, it sometimes drinks and bathes.

 It is mostly frugivorous, feeding on the fruits of various Ficus species including Ficus benjamina and Ficus mysorensis, but takes winged termites and other insects opportunistically.
 It also fruits of introduced tree species such as Muntingia calabura.
 When foraging it is aggressive and attempts to chase other barbets, Asian koels and other frugivores.

 The white-cheeked barbet plays an important role in forests as seed dispersal agents.
 It also visits the flowers of Bombax for nectar and may be involved in pollination.

 Its fruit eating makes it a minor nuisance in fruit orchards although it is noted as having a beneficial effect in coffee plantations.

 A species of tick in the genus Haemaphysalis is known to be specific in its parasitic association with the white-cheeked barbet, and some species of Leucocytozoon are known to be blood parasites.
 Some species of Haemaphysalis are known to carry the virus responsible for the Kyasanur forest disease.
 Shikras have been recorded preying on adults.